syntax53/Nightmare-Redux/README.md

 v1.6/n (07/01/2005)
 ------------------------------------------
 General:
--BUGFIX: ‘per item’ ‘only if’ on uni mod for monsters and shops
+-BUGFIX: 'per item' 'only if' on uni mod for monsters and shops
 -NEW: COMPLETE RECORD NUMBER CHANGER
 -NEW: monster group/index changer
 -NEW: slew of filtering options for monsters, items, and spells!